kholidanas27/kholidanas27/README.md

-- 👋 Hi, I’m Kholid Anas Amrulloh, Founder of https://playfala.com/
+- 👋 Hi, I’m Kholid Anas Amrulloh
 - 👀 I have experience with Laravel, Lumen, Java, AngularJs, ReactJs, ExpressJs, Symfony Framework and VueJs
 - 🌱 I’m currently learning about Programming and DevOps
 - 💞️ I’m looking to collaborate on your project